inferio-2004/mail-bot/README.md

 Replace `YOUR_CLIENT_ID` and `YOUR_REDIRECT_URI`.

 ## Notes & Next steps
-- This prototype stores tokens in a local file for simplicity.
-In production, store encrypted tokens in a secure DB.
 - Implement token refresh (exchange refresh_token for new access_token when expired).
 - Add proper error handling and logging.
 - When moving to production, request OAuth verification for Gmail scopes so non-test users can connect.